-Name Project ID FFY 2023 CTPS UPWP Budget FFY 2023 Work Progress and Products Proposed FFY 2024 CTPS Budget FFY 2024 Planned Support to the MPO and its 3C Process \$2,005,500 \$2,005,400 Support to the MPO and its Committees 9124 \$355,088 Continued support to the meetings and activities of the MPO board and its committees.
-Work entailed Preparing meeting and information materials, including agendas, minutes, notices, document translations, memoranda, reports, correspondence, summaries, website content, maps, charts, illustrations, and other visual materials as needed to support MPO discussion and actions Posting meeting materials in digital form on the MPO meeting calendar webpage and in hard copies that are provided at meetings Hosting approximately 24 MPO meetings and 18 MPO subcommittee meetings, and performing the associated tasks and pre- and post-meeting logistics Conducting activities to support compliance with federal meetings \$505,086 Tasks and work products get to year, with variations to the requests by the MPO and stands Generally, the expected efference of the subcommittee meeting tasks and pre- and post tasks and pre- and post of the coordinating 3C plant programs Coordinating with state Coordinating with neight the subporting the Transport General Graphics 9224 \$243,500 requirements and guidance, including coordination with neighboring MPOs, MassDOT, and federal partners Provide graphics support to the MPO and its member agencies.
-This includes Designing and producing maps, charts, illustrations, report covers, brochures, slides, and photographs Applying other visualization techniques Creating standards and proof all MPO products both printed and online Producing finished layouts of MPO Documents Creating other products that improve communication within the agency and its member agencies Produce accessible materials in PDF and HTML formats for posting on the Boston Region MPO website Assist in producing materials, including meeting minutes, work scopes, memoranda, reports, and other public materials Review accessibility requirements and current CTPS standards and processes Implement standards within memorandum and report templates \$305,000 Tasks and work products ge year.
+Name Project ID FFY 2023 CTPS UPWP Budget FFY 2023 Work Progress and Products Proposed FFY 2024 CTPS Budget FFY 2024 Planned Work Progress and Products Support to the MPO and its Committees 9124 \$355,088 Continued support to the meetings and activities of the MPO board and its committees.
+Work entailed Preparing meeting and information materials, including agendas, minutes, notices, document translations, memoranda, reports, correspondence, summaries, website content, maps, charts, illustrations, and other visual materials as needed to support MPO discussion and actions Posting meeting materials in digital form on the MPO meeting calendar webpage and in hard copies that are provided at meetings Hosting approximately 24 MPO meetings and 18 MPO subcommittee meetings, and performing the associated tasks and pre- and post-meeting logistics Conducting activities to support compliance with federal requirements and guidance, including coordination with \$560,186 Tasks and work products generally remain the same from year to year, with variations to the level of effort based on the specific requests by the MPO and state and federal partners Generally, the expected effort includes Hosting approximately 24 MPO meetings and 10 MPO subcommittee meetings, and performing the associated tasks and pre- and post-meeting logistics Coordinating 3C planning and programming activities and programs Coordinating with state and federal partners Coordinating with neighboring MPOs Supporting the Transportation Policy Task Force General Graphics 9224 \$243,500 Provide graphics support to the MPO and its member agencies.
+This includes Designing and producing maps, charts, illustrations, report covers, brochures, slides, and photographs Applying other visualization techniques Creating standards and proof all MPO products both printed and online Producing finished layouts of MPO Documents Creating other products that improve communication within the agency and its member agencies Produce accessible materials in PDF and HTML formats for posting on the Boston Region MPO website Assist in producing materials, including meeting minutes, work scopes, memoranda, reports, and other public materials Review accessibility requirements and current CTPS standards and processes Implement standards within memorandum and report templates \$305,000 Tasks and work products generally remain the same from year to year.